PRALHAD12/PRALHAD12/README.md

 - 🌱 I’m currently learning **Next js, Typescript**

-- 👨‍💻 All of my projects are available at [pralhad.me)
+- 👨‍💻 All of my projects are available at [https://pralhad.me)

 - 💬 Ask me about **Javascript**